Antisemitism in Europe: 16th, 17th and 18th centuries

-19th and early 20th century
+19th and early 20th centuries

 By the end of the 19th century a new type of antisemitism had begun to develop in Europe, racial antisemitism.
 It started as a part of a broader racist world view and belief of superiority of the "white race" over other "races", while existing prejudice was supported by pseudo-scientific theories such as Social Darwinism.

 The main idea of racial antisemitism, as presented by racial theorists such as Joseph Arthur de Gobineau, is that the Jews are a distinct and inferior race compared to the European nations.
 The emphasis was on the non-European origin and culture of the Jews, meaning they were beyond redemption even if they converted to Christianity.
 This modern antisemitism emphasized hatred of the Jews as a race and not only due to their Jewish religion.
 The rise of modern antisemitism together with the rise of nationalism and the nation state brought a wave of antisemitism as Jews struggled to gain their rights as equal citizens.
 In Germany, this brought up the Hep-Hep riots in 1819 when the Jews of Bavaria were attacked for claiming their civic rights.

 One of the most famous examples of the 19th century was the Dreyfus affair, when a French officer of Jewish origin, Alfred Dreyfus, was accused of high treason in 1894.
 The trial sparked a wave of antisemitism in France: eventually Dreyfus was found innocent of the charges in 1906.
 The affair greatly inspired Theodor Herzl.

-In eastern Europe, religious antisemitism remained influential as the industrial revolution affected those areas less.
+In Eastern Europe, religious antisemitism remained influential as the Industrial Revolution affected those areas less.
 During the 19th century and the beginning of the 20th century, a number of pogroms occurred in Russia, sparked by various variables such as antisemitic political movements, the assassination of Tsar Alexander II in 1881 and blood libels about Jews killing Christian children.
 The most famous blood libel was the Beilis Trial that took place in Kiev in 1903 when a local Jew was found innocent from the accusations of killing a Christian boy.

 Another example of modern antisemitism in Europe was the conspiracy theory of Jewish world economic domination, as presented in the hoax The Protocols of the Elders of Zion which was first published in Russia in 1903 and became known outside Russia after the Russian Revolution of 1917.
 This theory was strengthened by the leading part Jews like the Rothschild family played in the European banking system.
 The pogroms in 1881 and after the first Russian Revolution of 1905 cost thousands of Jewish lives and more than a million migrated to America.
 The second Russian revolution and the civil war that came afterwards sparked a new wave of pogroms against the Jews as nationalist militias and regular armies fought over the control of the country.
 The casualties from the pogroms were estimated in tens of thousands dead.